mstksg/inCode/copy/entries/io-monad-harmful.md

 monadic interface was a major factor in its adoption as *the* IO model for Haskell.

-So, monads "have something to do" with the design decisions of IO in haskell.
+So, monads "have something to do" with the design decisions of IO in Haskell.
 But it is still true that IO doesn't need to have a monadic interface in order to do IO.
 But that isn't as nice of a one-liner/sound byte now, is it?
 </div>